Mookaneri Lake

-Mookaneri Lake, also called Kannankurichi Lake, is a lake in Kannankurichi, in the Salem taluk of the Indian state of Tamil Nadu, that covers an area of 23.5 ha.
-It is located to the south of the Shevaroy Hills and is a major water body in Salem.
-The lake is fed by rainfall from the surrounding area, including the hills surrounding Yercaud, which flows into the lake via the Puthu Yeri and Kothukaran Odai streams.
+Mookaneri Lake, also called Kannankurichi Lake, is a lake in Kannankurichi, in the Salem Taluk of the Indian state of Tamil Nadu, that covers an area of 23.5 ha.
+It is located to the south of the Shevaroy Hills and is a major body of water in Salem.
+The lake is fed by rainfall, including the hills surrounding Yercaud, which flow into the lake via the Puthu Yeri and Kothukaran Odai streams.

 There are 47 man-made islands in the lake.
-Each island was created by excavating and piling lakebed clay about 10 feet high, and covers and aea of a few thousand square feet.
-Initially, millet was planted on the islands to arrest erosion and help build a soil layer, bfore saplings of neem, banyan, jambul, peepal, and vetiver trees could be planted.
+Each island was created by excavating and piling lakebed clay about 10 feet high, and covers an area of a few thousand square feet.
+Initially, millet was planted on the islands to arrest erosion and help build a soil layer before saplings of neem, banyan, jambul, peepal, and vetiver trees could be planted.
 The lake islands were populated by nearly 12,000 trees as of 2013.

-Restoration

-The Mookaneri Lake in Salem was dying from sewage and garbage.
-Salem Citizen's Forum, a collective of urban citizens resurrected the lake at an outlay of Rs.
-87 lakh under the public initiative.
-The Forum began work at Mookaneri in 2010 May after many pleas to the district administration failed to evoke a response.

-Fauna
+Recreation

+Bird Watching

-Mookaneri lake is a popular bird watching destination.
-The floating islands in the lake area with lush growth of trees helps in providing shelter for the birds, like a birds’ sanctum, and their food needs are sufficed by the waterhole or lake.
-The most commonly sighted birds are egrets and kingfishers.
-Over 169 species of birds have been spotted in the lake.
+Mookaneri Lake is a popular bird watching destination.
+The floating islands lush growth of trees help in providing shelter for the birds, like a birds’ sanctum, and their food needs are sufficed by waterholes or the lake.
+The most commonly sighted birds are Egrets and Kingfishers.
+Over 169 species of birds have been spotted at the lake.
 The Pink-feathered Flamingos are magnificent to watch.
-Apart from this Garganey, Northern pintail, Grey Wagtail, Common sandpiper, Rosy starling, Whiskered tern, Baillon's crake, Yellow bittern, Paddyfield warbler, Citrine wagtail, Streak-throated swallow, Brown-headed gull, Painted stork, Oriental darter and Black-headed gull are the migratory birds sighted in the lake.
+Apart from this, Garganey, Northern pintail, Grey Wagtail, Common sandpiper, Rosy starling, Whiskered tern, Baillon's crake, Yellow bittern, Paddyfield warbler, Citrine wagtail, Streak-throated swallow, Brown-headed gull, Painted stork, Oriental darter and Black-headed gull are the migratory birds sighted in the lake.
 Bird watchers and naturalists in the city want to obtain sanctuary status for the lake.